tonegas/nnodely-applications/README.md

     }

 ### Control Steer Car Parking
-The file presents a neural network for the control of the steering angle for parking maneuvers presented in:
+The file presents a neural network for the control of the steering angle for parking maneuvers, as described in:

     @article{Pagot2023Fast,
       author={Pagot, Edoardo and Piccinini, Mattia and Bertolazzi, Enrico and Biral, Francesco},